Jigsaw (2017 film)

-Jigsaw is a 2017 American horror film directed by the Spierig Brothers and written by Josh Stolberg and Peter Goldfinger.
-It is the eighth installment in the Saw film series and stars Matt Passmore, Callum Keith Rennie, Clé Bennett, and Hannah Emily Anderson.
+Jigsaw is a 2017 American horror film directed by the Spierig Brothers, and written by Josh Stolberg and Peter Goldfinger.
+It is the eighth installment in the Saw film series, following Saw 3D (2010), and stars Matt Passmore, Callum Keith Rennie, Clé Bennett, and Hannah Emily Anderson, with Tobin Bell returning to his role as John Kramer / Jigsaw.
 The plot follows a group of people who find themselves forced to participate in a series of deadly "games" inside a barn.
 Meanwhile, the police investigate a new series of murders that fit the modus operandi of the eponymous Jigsaw Killer, who has been dead for almost a decade.

-Saw 3D, released in 2010, was originally deemed the final installment of the series before Lionsgate commissioned the production of Jigsaw from a pitch by Stolberg and Goldfinger.
+Saw 3D was deemed the final installment of the series before Lionsgate commissioned the production of Jigsaw from a pitch by Stolberg and Goldfinger.
 Early development began in 2013 with production officially starting in 2016 on a budget of $10 million.

 The film was released by Lionsgate Films in the United States on October 27, 2017.
-Jigsaw received generally unfavorable reviews from critics and grossed a total of $103 million worldwide.
-A ninth standalone installment in the series, Spiral: From the Book of Saw, was released in 2021.
+Jigsaw received negative reviews and grossed a total of $104.2 million worldwide.
+It was followed by a standalone installment in the series, titled Spiral: From the Book of Saw, in 2021.

 Plot

 Detectives Brad Halloran and Keith Hunt pursue Edgar Munsen, who claims that he must start a "game" in exchange for his own survival.
 He activates a remote trigger, and is then shot and collapses.

 Five people – Mitch, Anna, Ryan, Carly, and an unconscious man – awaken inside a barn with buckets on their heads and chains around their necks.
 A tape recording from John Kramer explains that they must each sacrifice blood to survive before the chains pull them towards a wall of buzzsaws.
-Most of the group survives by cutting themselves, except for the unconscious man, who awakens too late.
+Most of the group escapes by cutting themselves, except for the unconscious man, who awakens too late.
 Their next test reveals that Carly, a purse snatcher, accidentally caused the death of an asthmatic woman.
 To save the others from being hanged, she must inject herself with one of three needles – one an antidote to a poison in her system, another being saline, and the last one acid.
-She refuses, so Ryan stabs her with all three, killing her and saving the others.

-Halloran and Hunt investigate the discovery of corpses that appear to be the unconscious man and Carly, whose deaths fit Kramer's modus operandi.
-Halloran becomes suspicious of pathologists Logan Nelson and Eleanor Bonneville.
-Later, Munsen is abducted from the hospital, and his corpse is found inside Kramer's grave.
-Meanwhile, Ryan attempts to escape the barn, but his leg falls through loose floorboards, and is ensnared by wires.
+She refuses, so Ryan injects her with all three, killing her but saving the others.
+In their third test, Ryan attempts to escape the barn, but his leg falls through loose floorboards, and is ensnared by wires.
 Another tape recorder reveals that he will be punished for breaking the rules and must pull a lever to be "set free."
 Anna and Mitch become trapped inside a silo, forcing Ryan to pull the lever and sever his leg to rescue them.

+Halloran and Hunt investigate the discovery of corpses that appear to be the unconscious man and Carly, whose deaths fit John's modus operandi.
+Halloran becomes suspicious of pathologists Logan Nelson and Eleanor Bonneville.
+Eleanor reveals to Logan that she is a Jigsaw fangirl, but now fears this might incriminate her.
+Hunt spies and informs Halloran.
+Later, Edgar is abducted from the hospital.